Date published: 2026-1-23

 Seach Input

-V-ATPase D Inhibitors
+V-ATPase D Inhibitoren

 V-ATPase D Inhibitors belong to a class of chemical compounds designed to selectively target and modulate the activity of the V-ATPase D subunit.
 The V-ATPase (Vacuolar-type ATPase) is a multi-subunit enzyme complex found in various cellular membranes, including those of endosomes, lysosomes, and the plasma membrane.
 It plays a pivotal role in regulating intracellular pH, ion homeostasis, and the acidification of cellular compartments.
 The V-ATPase D subunit is one of the essential components of this complex, contributing to its function in proton translocation across membranes.